 Fayetteville is a relatively large city located in the state of North Carolina.
 With a population of 201,963 people and 53 constituent neighborhoods, Fayetteville is the sixth largest community in North Carolina.

-The overall education level of Fayetteville is somewhat higher than in the average US city of 21.84%: 25.12% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Fayetteville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.12% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Fayetteville in 2010 was $23,333, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $93,332 for a family of four.
 However, Fayetteville contains both very wealthy and poor people as well.

 Fayetteville is an extremely ethnically-diverse city.
 The people who call Fayetteville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fayetteville residents report their race to be Black or African-American, followed by White.
 Fayetteville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.37% of the city’s residents.
 Important ancestries of people in Fayetteville include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Fayetteville is English.
 Other important languages spoken here include Spanish and German.